bleednoevil/ClawTwister/README.md

 # ClawTwister
-MIDI Fighter Twister mapping to OpenClaw AI or automation systems.
+MIDI Fighter Twister Control Surface Mapping for OpenClaw AI or automation systems.

 MIDI-based parameter modulation and telemetry interface for AI and automation systems.